 If you are looking for a piano under $1,000-$3,000, most times a digital piano is a better option.

 Here are a couple options we have in that price range:

 The Roland RP102 delivers on all fronts, combining authentic piano performance and onboard practice features in a compact and affordable design.
 It’s filled with technologies derived from our award-winning premium pianos—including a luxurious and supremely playable weighted-action keyboard—providing inspiring sound and touch that will continually support your music as your skills evolve.
 And with its streamlined cabinet and three integrated pedals, the RP102 offers a traditional upright look that fits nicely anywhere.

 The latest in digital piano technology

-The Roland HP601 provides authentic grand piano sound and true hammer-action touch with Ivory Feel keys to support maturing skills and more nuanced playing expressions.
-It also includes integrated Bluetooth® for wirelessly connecting with apps like Roland’s Piano Partner 2 and Piano Designer on your favorite mobile device, accelerating learning and enhancing your playing experiences.
-Offering exceptional piano performance, built-in education features, and modern connectivity, the affordable HP601 is the perfect instrument to stimulate musical growth and allow budding talents to blossom.
+The Roland HP-702 provides authentic grand piano sound and true hammer-action touch with Ivory Feel keys to support maturing skills and more nuanced playing expressions.
+It also includes integrated Bluetooth® for wirelessly connecting with apps like Roland’s Piano Every Day and Piano Designer on your favorite mobile device, accelerating learning and enhancing your playing experiences.
+Offering exceptional piano performance, built-in education features, and modern connectivity, the affordable HP-702 is the perfect instrument to stimulate musical growth and allow budding talents to blossom.